|

 3.

-to the vilification of the targeted parent.
-The child denigrates the alienated parent with foul language and
+It results from the combination of a programming (brainwashing) of a parent's indoctrinations and the child's own contributions to the vilification of the targeted parent.
+The child denigrated the alienated parent with foul language and

 The "independent-thinker" phenomenon is where the child

 that he or she could not have experienced.
-Animosity is spread to the friends and/or extended family of the
+Animosity spread to the friends and/or extended family of the

 alienated parent.